UncleRiot/c2flux/README.md

 <a href="https://ko-fi.com/uncleriot"><img src="https://github.com/user-attachments/assets/57680fed-c0b7-44fa-ac74-076903bd7eec" alt="Support me on Ko-fi" width="174"></a>

 ---

-<br><br>
-It is a refactored continuation of [WTF – Where's the Filespace](https://github.com/UncleRiot/WTF), now developed independently as a separate project and repository.

 <br>
 > **Security and packaging note:** VirusTotal and other automated analysis platforms may report heuristic findings for c² flux.
 A short explanation of these findings and the current evaluation of single-file versus multi-file releases is available here: [Security scanner findings and release packaging](Security-scanner-findings-and-release-packaging).